-Laugh!
-I nearly died - Trinidad and Tobago Newsday
+Laugh?
+I nearly died! - Trinidad and Tobago Newsday

 Comments

-"Laugh!
-I nearly died"
+"Laugh?
+I nearly died!"